ampaire/Recipe-Catalogue/README.md

 ## Getting Started

-Follow the following steps to run the project on your computer
+Follow the following steps to setup and run the project on your computer

 ### Prerequisites